FikretAslan/reading-notes/class-06.md

 ![image](https://github.com/FikretAslan/reading-notes/assets/135455155/e5a9b392-f03b-4e37-b68e-993d34fc3949)

 As the variable is declared dog, we know that this function refers to different dogs.
 Using 'this.' within a function like this CHANGES the name and age but keeps all the objects the same.

+# DOM
+The Document Object Model (DOM) is a programming interface for web documents.
+It represents the page so that programs can change the document structure, style, and content.

+JavaScript uses DOM to access the documents and elements.
+The DOM is not part of the JavaScript language, but is instead a Web API used to build websites.
+JavaScript can also be used in other contexts.